bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 **Senders**

-The field consists of Address, Drawn, Remaining, Spendable Balance, Balance, and Action.
+This section consists of Address, Drawn, Remaining, Spendable Balance, Balance, and Action.
-You can fill the insufficient amount of transfer by adding several accounts they send.
+You can make up for an insufficient transfer amount in one account, by adding or combining a sum from your other accounts.
-At this time, the account must be registered in the wallet first.
+However, before doing this, the accounts must be first registered in the wallet.

 * Address : The address of the added account.
 * Drawn : The amount that would be withdrawn on the added account.